tracefree/Gauge/README.md

 - Ninja
 - Ccache

-To build both the engine library and the example application using it, run:
+To build both the engine library run:

 ```
 git clone https://github.com/tracefree/Gauge.git
-cd Gauge/sandbox
+cd Gauge
 cmake . -B build -G Ninja
 cmake --build build
-./sandbox
 ```
+This builds a static library file, `libgauge.a`.
+An example application making use of the library is not currently included but will follow.

 ## License